gvwilson/teachtogether.tech/en-md/individual/index.md

 ### Convergent Evolution (pairs/15) {.exercise}

-One practice that wasn't covered above is <span g="g:guided-notes">guided notes</span>, which are notes prepared by the teacher that cue learners to respond to key information in a lecture or discussion.
+One practice that wasn't covered above is <span g="guided-notes">guided notes</span>, which are notes prepared by the teacher that cue learners to respond to key information in a lecture or discussion.
 The cues can be blank spaces where learners add information,